coolguy284/node-hash-backup/docs/format_v2.md

-            type: string (either "file", "directory", or "symbolic link"), hash?: string (file hash, property only present on files), symlinkType?: string (either "file", "directory", or "junction"; not present if unknown or on linux),
+            type: string (either "file", "directory", or "symbolic link"), hash?: string (file hash, property only present on files), symlinkType?: string (either "file", "directory", or "junction"; not present if unknown or on linux), symlinkPath?: string (base64 encoded; only present on symbolic links),
             atime: string (access time since unix epoch in seconds as a decimal, with 9 digits decimal precision),
             mtime: string (content modify time since unix epoch in seconds as a decimal, with 9 digits decimal precision),
             ctime: string (metadata change time since unix epoch in seconds as a decimal, with 9 digits decimal precision),